Sigmmma/c20/src/content/h3/tags/object/projectile/readme.md

 {% alert %}
 AI velocity scale is broken and **does not** scale the velocity of projectiles down below 1, however AI targeting and leading still acts as if it is and as such AI will overlead targets and miss: **scales above 1 work as intended**

-**Forwards and backwards momentum from the player will be added onto the projectiles default velocity vector** (positive or negative), however projectiles can not inherent momentum to move backwards when their velocity is a positive value or 0, while **projectiles with a negative value can inherent momentum in for both vectors**
+**Forwards and backwards momentum from the player will be added onto the projectiles default velocity vector** (positive or negative).
+However projectiles cannot inherit momentum that results in backward motion when their velocity is a positive value or 0. **Only projectiles with a negative velocity can inherit momentum to move in both vectors**
 {% /alert %}

 | Fields | Data type | Description